yl-dan/cnpj-enricher/README.md

 # CNPJ Data Enrichment

-Enriches a spreadsheet of Brazilian company registrations (CNPJ) with public records from the Receita Federal, via the BrasilAPI public endpoint.
+Enriches a spreadsheet of Brazilian company registrations (CNPJ) with public records from the Receita Federal, queried through five independent public APIs with automatic failover.

 Built for vendor due diligence.
 Given a list of CNPJs, it fills in the registered name, trade name, registration status, primary economic activity